Fashion District, Toronto

-The Fashion District (also known as the Garment District) is a commercial and residential district in Downtown Toronto, Ontario, Canada.
+The Fashion District (formerly known as the Garment District) is a commercial and residential district in Downtown Toronto, Ontario, Canada.
 It is located between the intersection of Bathurst Street to the west, Spadina Avenue to the east, Queen Street West to the north and Front Street to the south.
 Google Maps extends the district further east of Spadina Avenue to Peter Street.

 History

 The district's name is derived from the area's role in the garment industry.
 In the early 20th century, numerous textile and fabric factories and warehouses were located here due to the proximity and easy access to shipping and rail lines.
 Garment enterprise owners commissioned the construction of multi-storey buildings to house their manufacturing operations.

 Once 80% of the city's Jewish community lived in the immediate area resulting in the establishment of numerous Jewish delis, tailors, bookstores, cinemas, Yiddish theatres and synagogues.
 Many from this community worked in the garment industry.

 After World War II, much of that Jewish community moved further north, and the factories and warehouses began to be converted into other uses.
 Since the late 1980s, there has been extensive revitalization of the stretch of the Fashion District along Front Street between Spadina Avenue and Bathurst Street with disused railway land being reclaimed for high-end condominium, townhouse and retail development.